Alison Gordon: Early life and education

-Gordon was born in New York City to John King Gordon, often referred to as J. King Gordon, and his wife Ruth.
-Because her father was a diplomat, who worked with the United Nations, she lived in numerous cities during her childhood and teen aged years, including New York, Tokyo, Cairo, and Rome.
+Because her father was a diplomat who worked with the United Nations, Gordon lived in numerous cities during her childhood, including Tokyo, Cairo, and Rome.

 Gordon attended Queen's University in Kingston, Ontario, Canada, but left before completing a degree.

 Sports reporter

 As a Toronto Star reporter, first assigned to cover the Toronto Blue Jays in 1979, she was one of Canada's first prominent women sportswriters.
 This made her the first woman doing sports coverage of the American League.
 At the time, women sportswriters were so rare that her membership card in the Baseball Writers' Association of America identified her as "Mr." Alison Gordon because the organization had made no provision for gender-neutral or female-specific cards.
 Gordon was also one of the first women allowed into a Major League Baseball locker room, which was controversial at the time but has since paved the way for many other female sports reporters.

 She previously worked for the Canadian Broadcasting Corporation (CBC) in radio and television, including as a producer for As It Happens.